top of page

 Why Mike is Running

-Living in our community Mike has witnessed first hand the issues that are impacting Costa Mesa and feels with his background he can play an effective role in addressing them.
+Living in our community Mike has witnessed first hand the issues that are impacting it and feels with his background he could play an effective role in addressing them.
 Some of these issues include:

 Image by Brandi Alexandra